-On September 14th, a group of approximately 80 adult men and minors were pushed back from Croatia to along the Bosnian border near Bihać.
+On September 14th, a group of approximately 80 adult men and minors were pushed back from Croatia Bosnia near Bihać.
 The primary respondent making this report was a 23-year-old from Afghanistan.

 In the days prior, he and his group ran out of food and water while making a transit attempt through Croatia.
 After two days without eating, they decided to turn themselves in to the police.
 They waived down a car on the D42 Road in Croatia at around 9:00 pm and asked the driver to call the police.
 He did so.